 Every case has factual and legal circumstances which affect valuation.
+Each settlement referenced herein is not intended to create the expectation that the same result can be replicated; each case has legal and factual circumstances which affect valuation.
 Many of the firm’s largest cases have resulted in confidential settlements which prevent the disclosure of specific results and/or specific facts.
 Attorney Robert F. Ferrara has participated in the following noteworthy cases:

 •Trucking accident case resulting in death of victim: $7,400,000 settlement.
 Unlike most motor vehicle cases, trucking cases require in-depth knowledge of the Federal Motor Carrier Safety Regulations, which identify the duties and rules governing commercial vehicles and the operation of the same.
 Knowing these duties and rules, together with the measure of damages, secured justice for the victim’s family.